 a.
 From which port should traffic be redirected?
 Type the port number for the traffic that you want to redirect to HTTPS.
-The most common is port for E-Business Suite is 8000 (the default).
+The most common is port 80 (the default).

 Do not redirect HTTP to HTTPS

 Select this option if you do not want to enable the automatic redirect.